cmgcds/SParSH-AMG/README.md

 ## <a name="further"></a> Further reading and Documentation

 Header file AMG.hpp provides access to the solver parameters which can be modified as per requirements.
 It includes declaration of available solver routines and their description.
+Detailed description of hybrid CPU-GPU approaches can be found in following arXiv paper: [SParSH-AMG: A library for hybrid CPU-GPU algebraic multigrid and preconditioned iterative methods](https://arxiv.org/abs/2007.00056)